algorandfoundation/docs/docs/get-details/dapps/avm/teal/index.md

 !!! warning
     When writing smart contracts, make sure to follow [TEAL guidelines](guidelines).
 This is very important in order to prevent smart contracts from being compromised.

-# TEAL Versions
+# TEAL versions
-Currently, Algorand supports versions 1 through 4 of TEAL.
+Currently, Algorand supports versions 1 through 5 of TEAL.
 When writing contracts with TEAL version 2 or higher, make sure to add `#pragma version #` where # should be replaced by the specific number, as the first line of the program.
 If this line does not exist, the protocol will treat the contract as a version 1 contract.
 If upgrading a contract to version 2 or higher, it is important to verify you are checking the `RekeyTo` property of all transactions that are attached to the contract.
 See the [TEAL guidelines](guidelines) for more suggestions to help prevent a contract from being compromised.

-# Getting Transaction Properties
+# Getting transaction properties
 The primary purpose of a TEAL program is to return either true or false.
 When the program completes, if there is a non-zero value on the stack then it returns true.
 If there is a zero value or the stack is empty, it will return false.
 If the stack has more than one value the program also returns false unless the `return` opcode is used.
 The following diagram illustrates how the stack machine processes the program.

 Program line number 1: